Woodworking Dust Extraction Systems

 Bag house filters can also be fitted with Regeneration fans.
 These fans, situated at the top of each chamber, clean the filter bags/socks by blowing clean air in a reverse direction through the socks to help remove collected dust from the sock material so they carry on working efficiently.
 This is a gentle way of cleaning the filter socks, helping them last longer than those being pulsed with compressed air.

-• Less problems with machinery: modern machinery often has an extraction speed and volume in the manufacturer’s manual – is yours fast enough?
+• Less problems with woodworking machinery: modern machinery often has an extraction speed and volume in the manufacturer’s manual – is yours fast enough?
 Inadequate dust extraction may result in more expensive visits from a service technician over time.

 • Better finish - Burring and marks on timber is often the result of insufficient extraction of the dust.